 Providing students with the necessary building blocks for a rewarding legal career

 We guide you toward the essential, real world opportunities that give your resume a competitive edge.
 Students are guided along their career paths from the first semester, through graduation, and beyond.
 We assist in developing the tools necessary to conduct a successful job search and in preparing the materials you need to establish yourself as a marketable, successful candidate for a multitude of positions.
-Our job development effort is led by the Dean of Career and Professional Development and spearheaded by our Director of Employer Relations.
+Our job development effort is led by the Dean of Career and Professional Development and spearheaded by our Manager of Employer Engagement.
 Through this rigorous approach to career development, graduates continue to find employment with a wide range of employers in the public and private sector.

 Counseling